jeet-parekh/synth/README.md

 ## MusicXML

-- You can use `synth` to parse MusicXML files.
-Internally, `synth` uses `github.com/musica/musicxml`.
+- You can use `synth/musicxml` to parse MusicXML files.
+Internally, `synth/musicxml` uses `github.com/musica/musicxml`.

 - The `MusicXML` struct *would provide* helper functions to handle the music aspects of the MusicXML.